juice-shop/pwning-juice-shop/part1/happy-path.md

 ![All Products](/part1/img/all-products.png)

 This is of course the "bread & butter" screen for any e-commerce site.
-When you click on the small "eye"-button next to the price of a product, an overlay screen will open showing you that product details including a list of customer reviews for that product (if available).
+When you click on the product logo or the description of a product, an overlay screen will open showing you that product details including a list of customer reviews for that product (if available).
 You can also enter a new (or edit an existing) product review in this dialog.